wenzhaopan/Digit-Classifier/README.md

     train(epoch)
     test()
 3. **Execution Environment:**
-   This implementation was tested and run using Jupyter Notebook.
-Ensure Jupyter Notebook is installed and set up on your system
+   This implementation was tested and ran using Jupyter Notebook.
+Make sure Jupyter Notebook is installed and set up on your system